Frequently Asked Qs

 Q: What if my grades weren't that great in high school.
 Will CVCU accept me?

 A: You are not the sum of your test scores!
 Many highly intelligent and capable students do not test well or perform well in the traditional academic sector.
 CVCU looks at a number of academic, personality, and emotional intelligence markers to determine a student's goodness of fit.
 CVCU also knows that the current mainstream education system has not served students well, and the right environment and teaching modalities can unlock new levels of excellence and success.
 Your past educational experiences do not have to determine your academic future.
 Neural plasticity studies demonstrate that we can develop new habits throughout our lifetimes -- if we are willing to be teachable.
 Studies show that teachability and determination are far more important markers of success in higher education than "crystallized" intelligence.
-Text the word "apply" to 276.777.2828 to begin your CVCU journey.
+God equips the called, and he promises to give us everything we need for life and godliness.